 Final Thoughts on the Monoprice AV Rack…

-If you are looking to upgrade your AV stand on a budget, the Monolith by Monoprice Double-Wide 3-Tier AV Stand is well worth your consideration.
+If you are looking to upgrade your AV stand on a budget, the Monolith by Monoprice Double-Wide 3-Tier AV Stand (buy at Amazon) is well worth your consideration.
 It’s a strong, stable DIY AV rack that will meet many an audiophile’s needs.

 Admittedly, a four-foot-wide AV stand can be a lot for many rooms, but it comes with plenty of advantages if you own a lot of gear.
 It is wide enough that you can easily sit a 65-inch television or larger on the top, and build out a large AV setup below it.
 But if your room cannot accommodate the double-wide design, I feel comfortable saying that the quality of the slimmer 4-tier stand will fit your needs just as well.